jreisinger/docs/data/notes/k8s/basics.md

 ==========================

 * exposing services outside of the cluster

+Ingress

-* for HTTP or HTTPS use [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)
+* for HTTP or HTTPS

+Service of type LoadBalancer

-* for other ports use service of type NodePort or LoadBalancer
+* for other ports than HTTP/S

-NodePort
+Service of type NodePort

 * it enhances a service
 * in addition to a cluster IP, a service gets a port (user defined or picked by